Popular Critical Matchings in the Many-to-Many Setting: Our algorithm

 Let $\S$ and $\T$ denote the sum of lower quotas of all the vertices in $\AA$ and $\BB$, respectively. {That is, $\S=\sum_{a\in\AA}q^-(a)$ and $\T = \sum_{b\in\BB}q^-(b) $.} The algorithm uses $\S+\T+2$ levels $0,1,\ldots, \T, \T+1, \ldots, \S+\T+1$.
 All vertices in $\AA$ begin at level $0$.
-During the algorithm, a vertex $a\in\AA$ raises its level multiple times possibly up to the highest level, that is, $\S+\T+1$.
+During the algorithm, a vertex $a\in\AA$ raises its level multiple times, possibly up to the highest level, that is, $\S+\T+1$.
 A vertex $a$ at level $\ell$ is denoted as $a^\ell$.
 A vertex $b\in\BB$ prefers $a_i^\ell$ over $a_j^{\ell'}$ if : \begin{itemize} \item[(i)] either $\ell > \ell'$ (relative positions of $a_i$ and $a_j$ in $\prefb$ do not matter) or \item[(ii)] $\ell = \ell'$ and $a_i$ precedes $a_j$ in $\prefb$. \end{itemize}

-During the course of the algorithm, the capacity of the proposing vertex $a$, denoted by $c(a)$, and the set of neighbours that it proposes to depends on the level of the vertex (see Table~\ref{tab:quota}).
-This is a crucial aspect of our algorithm, and it ensures feasibility on both sides as well as the popularity of our matching.

 Let $\preflqa$ denote the preference list of $a$ restricted to \emph{lq}-vertices in its preference list $\prefa$.
 For instance if $\prefa = b_1, b_2, b_3, b_4$ where $b_2$ and $b_4$ are \emph{lq}-vertices, then $\preflqa = b_2, b_4$.
+During the course of the algorithm, the capacity of the proposing vertex $a$, denoted by $c(a)$, and the set of neighbours that it proposes to depend on the level of the vertex (see Table~\ref{tab:quota}).
+This is a crucial aspect of our algorithm, ensuring criticality on both sides as well as the popularity of our matching.

 Initially, each $a\in\AA$ is at level 0 and starts proposing to vertices in $\preflqa$ with its capacity, $c(a)$, set to $q^+(a)$.
 If $|M(a)|<c(a)$ after completing its proposals at a level $0 \le \ell < \T - 1$, then $a$ raises its level by one and continues proposing to vertices in $\preflqa$.
-Once the vertex $a$ is at level $\T$ or higher it proposes to {\em all} neighbours in its preference list, that is, to vertices in $\prefa$.
+Once the vertex $a$ is at level $\T$ or higher, it proposes to {\em all} neighbours in its preference list, that is, to vertices in $\prefa$.
 If $|M(a)|<c(a)$ at level $\T$, then it raises its level by one and continues the proposals.
-If $a$ remains deficient after completing its proposals at level $\T+1 \le \ell \le \S + \T$, then it raises its level by one and proposes to vertices in $\prefa$.
+If $a$ remains deficient after completing its proposals at level $\T+1 \le \ell \le \S + \T$, then it raises its level by one and proposes to vertices in $\prefa$ with the capacity $c(a)$ set to $q^-(a)$.